Guide to Standing Charges for Businesses

 What is the difference between a standing charge and the unit rate?

 Energy bills are calculated by two main parts which are standing charges and unit rates.
 Your standing charge is a daily charge regardless of how much energy you use.
-A unit rate is the charge for each kWh (Kilowatt Hour) of energy you use, which is how much gas or electricity you have used over a certain time period.
+A unit rate is the charge for each kWh (Kilowatt Hour) of energy you use, which is how much gas or electricity you have used over a certain period.

 Zero standing charge tariffs vs. standing charge tariffs?